johnpapa/angular-styleguide/README.md

 ## Naming

+  - **Naming Guidelines**: Use consistent names for all components following a pattern that describes the component's feature then (optionally) its type.
+My recommended pattern is `feature.type.js`.
+There are 2 names for most assets:
+    *   the file name
+    *   the registered asset name with Angular

+    *Why?*: Naming conventions help provide a consistent way to find content at a glance.
+Consistency within the project is vital.
+Consistency with a team is important.
+Consistency across a company provides tremendous efficiency.

+    *Why?*: The naming conventions should simply help the findability and communication of code.

   - **Feature File Names**: Use consistent names for all components following a pattern that describes the component's feature then (optionally) its type.
 My recommended pattern is `feature.type.js`.

       *Why?*: Provides a consistent way to quickly identify components.